ScentedLollipop/snake-ai/README.md

 # snake-ai
-Deep Q Learning model for reinforcement learning of a snake game created with pytorch
+Deep Q Learning model for reinforcement learning of a snake game created with tensorflow

 # how to use
 set up venv
-as of 2022, pytorch does not support python 3.11 so download 3.10 to venv install pytorch, pygame, numpy
+as of 2022, tensorflow only supprts python 3.7 - 3.10.

+this uses python 3.9

+install tensorflow, pygame, numpy

-run agent.py and wait like 10 mins
+run agent.py and wait like 10 mins for a decent model

 # the files